edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 The new popup is considerably smaller, but we can expect it to look and work the same as the one that is currently available.

+The tray icons and system controls are still missing, but I'm sure they will be added in the future.

 ![current_popup](/images/articles/linux/system76/rust-based-de/current_popup.png "Current Popup")

 There's quite a difference between the two, but then again, this is still a work in progress.